Visiting Manchester? Don’t miss these incredible spots.

 Duke St & Beaufort St, map

 One of the best ways to see the city is via a local!
-One reason we were able to do so much in our short time there is because of John, from Manchester Taxi Tours.
-He was actually one of the highlights of our trip.
-He whisked us around town while telling us more about the history of the area.
-We could hop in and out as needed, and he customizes each tour to what you’re interested in.
+We packed in so much in a short time thanks to John from Manchester Taxi Tours.
+He was one of the highlights of our trip.
+He whisked us around town while telling us more about the area’s history.
+We could hop in and out as needed, and he customizes each tour to your interests.

 4. Salford Lads Club